 Red light enforcement

 Review and approval is NOT required for local agency owned and maintained traffic signals.
-However, federally funded local agency projects may request a courtesy review from the traffic-roadway section for compliance with federal and state minimum requirements.
+However, federally funded local agency projects may request a courtesy review from the traffic engineering section for compliance with federal and state minimum requirements.